I promise this is relevant to cigars, so please…bear with me.

 The Loudness War has seen recorded music compressed into oblivion, forsaking dynamic range (the difference between quiet & loud parts) for apparent loudness throughout any given track.
 The resulting records pack more punch, but are fatiguing to listen to.

 In the classic Mockumentary This Is Spinal Tap, guitarist Nigel Tufnel is proudly displaying his assortment of guitar amplifiers.
 Among them is one particular model whose knobs all go up to 11, for when they need that extra punch (“It’s one louder than 10, innit?”).

-Haven't cigars basically done the same thing?
-It used to be that Punch, Hoyo de Monterrey, and La Gloria Cubana were strong cigars.
+Haven’t cigars basically done the same thing?
+It used to be that Punch, Hoyo de Monterrey, and La Gloria Cubana were strong, full-bodied cigars.
 Besides ample strength and body, these cigars had tons of nuance.
-But these do not compare in strength to La Flor Dominicana Double Ligero or Camacho Coyolar Puro, let alone the newest crop of ultra-strong blends: Cain F, Joya de Nicaragua Antaño Dark Corojo, EO Brands' La Bomba, among others.
+But these do not compare in strength to La Flor Dominicana Double Ligero or Camacho Coyolar Puro, let alone the newest crop of full-bodied cigars that feature ultra-strong blends: Cain F, Joya de Nicaragua Antaño Dark Corojo, EO Brands’ La Bomba, among others.

 Have cigars forsaken character for raw power?
 Have your say below with a comment!